christopheradams/plug_rest/README.md

 ### Testing

-Use `Plug.Test` to help verify your resources's responses to separate requests.
+Use `Plug.Test` to help verify your resource's responses to separate requests.
 Create a file at `test/resources/hello_resource_test.exs` to hold your test: